jaymemizelle/e-library/README.md

 ## Next Steps
 * Add tests to js files
-* Add additional features for user to login and delete saved shows
+* Add additional features for user to login and delete saved books

 ## Questions
 For additional questions please contact: